 - Transfer this to a separate serving bowl.
-Slowly stir in a little hot water to the shrimp and durian mixture.
+Slowly stir a little hot water into the shrimp and durian mixture.

 - Serve the Ambuyat while hot with the shrimp sauce for dipping.

-- Other side dishes can be served with the Ambuyat such as cooked vegetables, whole grilled shrimp, fried fish filets, fried belutak (mixed beef) and sweet and sour sauces.
+- Other side dishes can be served with the Ambuyat such as cooked vegetables, whole grilled shrimp, fried fish filets, fried belutak (mixed beef), and sweet and sour sauces.